Why every Australian student should do the Da Vinci Decathlon competition

 What is the Da Vinci Decathlon?

-Named after Leonardo Da Vinci, one of the world’s most renowned thinkers and scholars, the Da Vinci Decathlon is an academic competition where students compete in teams of 8, in challenges across 10 disciplines - engineering, mathematics, code-breaking, science, English, ideation, creative producers, cartography, legacy, art and poetry.
-The competition is open for students from years 5 to 11.
+Named after Leonardo Da Vinci, one of the world’s most renowned thinkers and scholars, the Da Vinci Decathlon is an academic competition where students compete in challenges across 10 disciplines - engineering, mathematics, code-breaking, science, English, ideation, creative producers, cartography, legacy, art and poetry - in teams of 8.
+The competition is open for students from years 5 to 11

 The competition is an initiative pioneered in 2002 at Knox Grammar School in Sydney.
-Since then, it has grown in participation across hundreds of Australian schools with events held annually in New South Wales, Victoria, Queensland, Western Australia and Tasmania, and nationals held in Sydney.
+Since then, it has grown in participation across hundreds of Australian schools with events held annually in New South Wales, Victoria, Queensland, Western Australia and Tasmania, with the nationals held in Sydney.

-The themes for the 2025 events are on sustainability (regionals), light (state-level competitions) and turning points (national-level competition).
+The themes change every year.
+For the 2025, events are on sustainability (regionals), light (state-level competitions) and turning points (national-level competition).

-Students should aim to participate because it is an opportunity to practice and improve critical thinking skills, as well as collaborate with classmates to tackle a common goal.
-The decathlon encourages students to think analytically and laterally in a broad range of topics – through engaging with such problems, students can improve their ability to problem solve.
+The Da Vinci Decathlon Competition is an opportunity to practice and improve critical thinking skills, as well as collaborate with classmates to tackle a common goal.
+The decathlon encourages students to think analytically and laterally in a broad range of topics.
+Through engaging with such problems, students can improve their problem-solving ability, which is an important skill for life.

-The competition also has a significant emphasis on logical reasoning, and creativity, among other higher-order thinking skills.
-It is a platform for students to apply their skills in novel ways and develop their confidence; these skills are crucial for handling real-world problems and are highly regarded in academic and professional settings.
+The competition also has a significant emphasis on logical reasoning and creativity among many other higher-order thinking skills.
+It is a platform for students to apply their skills in novel ways, and develop their confidence.
+These skills are crucial for handling real-world problems, and are highly regarded in academic and professional settings.

 Depending on the student’s state of residence, the process for the Da Vinci Decathlon slightly varies.
-The 2024 Decathlons have concluded, however, applications for 2025 are yet to open and all dates of all regions are yet to be finalized.
-Keep an eye on the Da Vinci Decathlon events page to be aware of when dates are confirmed.
-At present, the Northern NSW region regional dates are from Wednesday 14th May 2025 - Friday 16th May 2025, however, other regions are still awaiting confirmation.
+Keep an eye on the Da Vinci Decathlon events page to be aware of when sign up dates are confirmed.

-Registration for the competition is a school-based process, rather than an individual basis, meaning that at present, students are unable to sign up for the competition independently.
-Schools are instead responsible for forming and registering students and teams.
+Registration for the competition is a school-based process, meaning that students are unable to sign up for the competition independently.
+Schools are, instead, responsible for forming the teams and registering them to participate in the competition.

-In general, it is advantageous to read broadly across all 10 disciplines in the decathlon: engineering, mathematics, code-breaking, science, English, ideation, creative producers, cartography, legacy, art and poetry.
-Additionally, practising integrating logical reasoning and critical thinking skills during school subjects, and focusing on developing a deep understanding of the principles of subjects can be really beneficial to building a solid foundation – this will be beneficial for the Da Vinci Decathlon and beyond.
+In general, it is advantageous to read broadly across all 10 disciplines in the decathlon: engineering, mathematics, code-breaking, science, english, ideation, creative producers, cartography, legacy, art and poetry.
+Additionally, practising integrating logical reasoning and critical thinking skills during school subjects, and focusing on developing a deep understanding of the principles of subjects can be really beneficial for the Da Vinci Decathlon and beyond.

-Some ideas include encouraging analytical activities such as debates and learning from case studies through which potential issues, solutions and the reasoning behind them can be discussed.
-Other problem-solving-based activities include math puzzles and brain teasers, as well as logic-based games including chess.
+• Analytical activities such as debates and learning from case studies through which potential issues, solutions and the reasoning behind them can be discussed.

 The official Da Vinci Decathlon website also has a section for resources, which can be a valuable source of preparation for participants.
 They can be accessed through the completion of a request form by a teacher.